 - Before routing all foes, destroy the Aether Structures, which includes the Amphorae and Fountain.
 Each structure is worth 5 Aether.

 For Aether Raids Defense, you will be fielding 6 units and designing the map for prospective attackers.
 Your objective is rather straightforward; take out as many attackers as possible.
-The default lift penalty (which only applies after Tier 12) is 80, and it is reduced by 20 for each offensive unit defeated.
+The default lift penalty (which only applies after Tier 12) is 100 as of version 5.0.0, and it is reduced by 20 for each offensive unit defeated.

 Mythic Bonuses & Blessings

-Other than the rotation of the different mythic seasons, similar to Arena there is a Bonus Unit system which grants the player an extra 20 lift if there is a bonus unit in the team.
-By default, each offensive win grants 80 lift to the player.
+Other than the rotation of the different mythic seasons, similar to Arena there is a Bonus Unit system that grants the player an extra 20 lift if there is a bonus unit in the team.
+By default, each offensive win grants 100 lift to the player.

-Essentially, to maximize the lift gain in offense, it is ideal to field Mythic Heroes and the corresponding bonus unit of the season.
-The most cost effective set-up involves 2 Mythic Heroes and 3 units of the corresponding blessings (bonus unit inclusive) for a total gain of 160 lift, while a single Mythic and 4 blessed units will have a gain of 140 lift.
+Essentially, to maximize the lift gain in the offense, it is ideal to field Mythic Heroes and the corresponding bonus unit of the season.
+The most cost-effective set-up involves 2 Mythic Heroes and 3 units of the corresponding blessings (bonus unit inclusive) for a total gain of 180 lift excluding merges.
+The maximum cap for an offensive team is 210, with 3 Mythics fully merged.

-On Light Seasons, you are allowed to use Eir, which is a Light Mythic that could be obtained for free in Book 3.
+- On Light Seasons, you are allowed to use Eir and Peony, which are Light Mythics that could be obtained for free in Book 3 and Book 4 respectively.
 This meant that climbing tiers should be by default much easier on Light seasons than on Astra seasons.